(c) 2024 PillSync.com

 PATIENT INFORMATION

 Read this Patient Information carefully before you start taking rosuvastatin tablets and each time you get a refill.
-If you have any questions about rosuvastatin tablets, ask your doctor.
-Only your doctor can determine if rosuvastatin tablets are right for you.
+If you have any questions about rosuvastatin tablets, ask your healthcare provider.
+Only your healthcare provider can determine if rosuvastatin tablets are right for you.

 What are rosuvastatin tablets?

-• reduce the risk of stroke, heart attack, and the need for procedures to improve blood flow to the heart called arterial revascularization in adults who do not have known heart disease but do have certain additional risk factors.
+• to reduce the risk of major adverse cardiovascular (CV) events, such as death from cardiovascular disease, heart attack, stroke, or the need for procedures to improve blood flow to the heart called arterial revascularization, in adults who do not have known heart disease but do have certain additional risk factors.

-• lower the level of low-density lipoprotein (LDL) cholesterol or “bad” cholesterol in adults with primary hyperlipidemia.
+• lower the level of low-density lipoprotein (LDL-C) cholesterol or “bad” cholesterol in adults with primary hyperlipidemia.

 • slow the buildup of fatty deposits (plaque) in the walls of blood vessels.

-• treat adults and children 8 years of age and older with high blood cholesterol due to heterozygous familial hypercholesterolemia (an inherited condition that causes high levels of LDL).
+• treat adults and children 8 years of age and older with high blood cholesterol due to heterozygous familial hypercholesterolemia (HeFH) (an inherited condition that causes high levels of LDL-C).

-• along with other cholesterol lowering treatments or alone if such treatments are unavailable in adults and children 7 years of age and older with homozygous familial hypercholesterolemia (an inherited condition that causes high levels of LDL).
+• along with other cholesterol lowering treatments or alone if such treatments are unavailable in adults and children 7 years of age and older with homozygous familial hypercholesterolemia (HoFH) (an inherited condition that causes high levels of LDL-C).

-The safety and effectiveness of rosuvastatin tablets have not been established in children younger than 8 years of age with heterozygous familial hypercholesterolemia or children younger than 7 years of age with homozygous familial hypercholesterolemia or in children with other types of hyperlipidemias (other than HeFH or HoFH).
+It is not known if rosuvastatin tablets are safe and effective in children younger than 8 years of age with HeFH or children younger than 7 years of age with HoFH or in children with other types of hyperlipidemias (other than HeFH or HoFH).

 • have liver problems.